Healthy Homes Assessment Poraiti

 Beginning 1 July 2024

-• All rental houses must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All rental homes are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes